 of concentration were in Mild/Moderate Disabilities and Educational Leadership.
 Her dissertation topic focused on Culturally Competent Evaluations for Special Education.
 She has served as a special education administrator for over 15 years, including coordinator Director of Special Programs.

 Dr. Rodríguez Chen has presented at state and national conferences on varied topics related to students with disabilities and cultural diversity.
-She has been invited to presented at Vanderbilt University and Washington State University.
+She has been invited to present at Vanderbilt University and Washington State University.
 She holds certifications in the following areas: Superintendent of Schools, Principal, Special Education K-12, Classroom Teacher Generalist EC-4, Classroom Bilingual Generalist EC-4, Classroom Educational Diagnostician PK-12, Generic Special Education PK-12, and 30 Hour Training for Gifted and Talented.
 She is certified as a Texas Registered Professional Educational Diagnostician and Nationally Certified Educational Diagnostician.
 She received the Outstanding Graduate Student in Educational Psychology from the University of North Texas in April 2015.

 Dr. Rodríguez Chen was recently a recipient of the Legacy Wall Honor Award by Thomas A. Edison Elementary in Tampa, Florida.
 Dr. Rodríguez Chen serves as an adjunct professional for the College of Education’s Educational Leadership department at the University of North Texas in Denton.
 She creates Masters level coursework and teaches for Dallas Baptist University’s College of Education, Special Education Department and was recently invited to apply at Stephen F. Austin as an Adjunct Professor for the Educational Diagnostician program.